Vaibhav994/Gensyn/README.md

 ```

 * Download the deepseek attached file from telegram
-* In Mobxterm left side panel -> you will see file structure -> go to rl-swarm -> hivemind_exp -> configs -> mac -> right click on the present file and delete it -> click on green upload icon (third icon from left just above) -> select the file you download and upload that, or drag and drop from desktop
+* In Mobaxterm left side panel -> you will see file structure -> go to rl-swarm -> hivemind_exp -> configs -> mac -> right click on the present file and delete it -> click on green upload icon (third icon from left just above) -> select the file you download and upload that, or drag and drop from desktop
   ![image](https://github.com/user-attachments/assets/a2970019-4404-45f5-be0b-989d1946444e)

 * run the below codes